-The Bridge Device (about the size of a half dollar) fits discreetly behind the ear.
-It works by gently sending electrical impulses to areas of the brain and branches of cranial nerves that lead into the spinal cord.
+The Bridge Device works by gently sending electrical impulses to areas of the brain and branches of cranial nerves that lead into the spinal cord.
+It is about the size of a half dollar and fits discreetly behind the ear.

 During opioid withdrawal, out of control pain signals overwhelm the spinal cord and brain and cause terrible feelings of pain and anxiety.
 The Bridge Device interferes with these signals can oftentimes reduce 85% of opioid withdrawal symptoms within 30 minutes.
 University based animal imaging showed a reduction of neuronal firing of the amygdala by 65% with the Bridge Device.
 The amygdala is a part of the deep brain stem which is responsible for the fear and anxiety response.

 To combat this roadblock, INSynergy has implemented a revolutionary treatment.
 The NSS-2 Bridge is the first FDA approved device of its kind.
 Its development was pioneered for addiction treatment by Dr. Taca and his team.